caseyg/awesome/TOPICS.md

 *   [pR0Ps/slack-to-discord](https://github.com/pR0Ps/slack-to-discord) - Import a Slack export into a Discord server

-*   [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
-AppFlowy is an AI collaborative workspace where you achieve more without losing control of your data.
-The best open source alternative to Notion.

 *   [appwrite/appwrite](https://github.com/appwrite/appwrite) - Your backend, minus the hassle.

 *   [ToolJet/ToolJet](https://github.com/ToolJet/ToolJet) - Low-code platform for building business applications.
 Connect to databases, cloud storages, GraphQL, API endpoints, Airtable, Google sheets, OpenAI, etc and build apps using drag and drop application builder.
 Built using JavaScript/TypeScript. 🚀